verdaccio/website/docs/best-practices.md

 1. You want to create a separate **fork** and stop synchronizing with public version.

-   If you want to do that, you should modify your configuration file so verdaccio won't make requests regarding this package to npmjs anymore.
+   If you want to do that, you should modify your configuration file so Verdaccio won't make requests regarding this package to npmjs anymore.
 Add a separate entry for this package to `config.yaml` and remove `npmjs` from `proxy` list and restart the server.

    ```yaml
     packages: